 That faint sucking sound you hear may be vampire appliances draining electricity from your walls.
 Vampires are electronics and appliances that consume power even when they’re turned off.
-Anything with a clock, digital display, or remote is always on, even when you may think it’s off.

 Listen to BOB VILA ON VAMPIRE APPLIANCES or read the text below:

 Anything with a clock, digital display, or a remote control is always on, even when you may think it’s off.
 Drive a stake into these household vampires with a few good habits.

 First, unplug rarely used appliances, like that microwave that you use for just two minutes a day.
 And don’t leave your phone charger or game charger plugged in when you’re not actually recharging anything.

 Next, power down office equipment and video game systems—notorious watt-suckers—when not in use.